Baby Names

 Lemon

-While we’ve seen names associated with fruit before, like Clementine, Lemon is certainly more unique.
-Even though the fruit may be sour, the name pairs quite well with a sweet little girl.
+While we’ve seen names associated with fruit before, like Clementine, Lemon is certainly a more unique name that starts with L. Even though the fruit may be sour, the name pairs quite well with a sweet little girl.

 Layne/Lane